okaraev/StepAutomation/Readme.md

     }
 }

-# Manualy using the method
+# Manual using the method
 $myMethod = [SampleMethod]::new()
 $myMethod.Execute($Arguments)
 ```